eftekin/AI-EngVentures/README.md

 ## Contribution

 If you would like to contribute to this project, please fork and send a pull request.
 I am open to any contributions and feedback.

-## Contact

-If you have any questions or feedback about my projects, feel free to contact me.
-My email address is: mustafa@eftekin.dev